All Products

 127.0.0.1

-In the DNS parsing policy, for requests from request sources in mainland China, the system returns the IP address of your actual server or an active node.
-For the Outside Mainland China group, which includes Hong Kong (China), Macao (China), Taiwan (China), and other regions, you can return an invalid IP address, such as 127.0.0.1 or 0.0.0.0, to block resolution from these locations.
+For mainland China request sources, the system returns your actual server IP.
+For the Outside Mainland China group (including Hong Kong (China), Macao (China), Taiwan (China), and other regions), return an invalid IP such as 127.0.0.1 or 0.0.0.0 to block resolution.

 A record resolution failures when the default line is a CNAME record